mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

-# Unlocking Efficiency and Accuracy in E-commerce Customer Support with SearchAI RAG
+# SearchAI for Customer Support - Our Journey to Cost-Effective AI Solution

 ## Introduction